-Sunderland boss Martin O'Neill admits he's spoken to Lee Cattermole about his on-field discipline.
+Sunderland boss O'Neill: I've spoken to Cattermole about his tackling

 He has spoken repeatedly to him about his disciplinary problems, and while he continues to admire him as a player, he knows the former Middlesbrough man has to clean up his act.